Why should employers pay attention to state-based health reform?

 With new powers granted to states and proposed changes to the Affordable Care Act (ACA), that’s what the future may look like.

-Although it’s unlikely that an ACA repeal (or “repair” as we are now hearing) and replacement will happen quickly, future changes will most certainly impact both employers and employees.
 Employers may welcome the regulatory relief of a repeal.
-However, today’s one set of federally-based regulations might give way to a combination of a national and state-based regulations that could increase the administrative complexity of compliance exponentially.
+However, today’s one set of federally-based regulations might give way to a combination of national and state-based regulations that could increase the administrative complexity of compliance exponentially.
 If major changes to the law are made, businesses that operate across state lines should be prepared for a wave of complicated state laws.

 Momentum is gaining for state-based regulations